Engin-Boot/pong-stage-AleenaSaleem/Stage0/Get-the-second-player.md

 ## Acceptance criteria

-### Scenario: First player invites another player
+### Scenario: Second player is available

-  Given - An active device with game installed in it and 'add-player' button is displayed
+  Given - An active device with game installed in it and 'add-player' or 'play-single' button is displayed

-  When - First player clicks on 'invite-player'
+  When - First player clicks on 'add-player'

-  Then - show list of players to choose from
+  Then - show text box to get the second player's name and trigger 'play-the-game' module

-### Scenario: second player is chosen
+### Scenario: second player is not available

   Given - An active device with game installed in it

-  When - A player chooses another player to invite
+  When - A player chooses to 'play-single'

-  Then -  notify the second player to either 'accept' or 'decline'

-### Scenario: Second player accepts

-  Given: An active device with game installed in it

-  When - second player accepts the invite

-  Then - start the game and trigger the 'play-the-game' module
+  Then -  Single player plays both the sides and trigger 'play-the-game' module

-### Scenario: Second player declines

-  Given - An active device with game installed in it

-  When - Second player declines the invite

-  Then - notify the first player and prompt to 'choose-another-player' or 'exit'